jracelis-hub/FTP-Server/README.md

 If not in a Linux environment go to [environment setup](Environment-Setup.md).

-## How To
+## Getting Started

 ### Build

-The build directory consists of 3 main directories:
+The build directories:
 - server source code
 - client source code
 - header files